cplemm/AsyncAIChat/tests.md

 ![Load Test Files](./Doc/loadtest_files.jpg)

-Configure the test parameters for the JMeter script as shown below:
+Configure the test parameters for the JMeter script as in the example below:

 ![Load Test Files](./Doc/loadtest_params.jpg)

 Make sure to use the proper values for your environment, specifically for APIM.
+For the random delay and thread parameters please check out the JMeter documentation.

 ## Test Results
 ### Monitoring in Test Client